 walked the aisle, or whatever they did or said when Jesus broke into their life?

 world .
 How could this be?
-Because the Lambkin was slain from the disruption of the world (Revelation 13:8)!
-This
+Because the Lamb was slain from the disruption of the world (Revelation 13:8)!

-The simple and yet most profound answer is that the perfect sacrificial Lambkin, the Son of God, was slain from
+The simple and yet most profound answer is that the perfect sacrificial Lamb, the Son of God, was slain from the

-the world (Revelation 17:8); and the saints were chosen in Him (Christ, the Savior) before the disruption of the
+world (Revelation 17:8); and the saints were chosen in Him (Christ, the Savior) before the disruption of the world

-world (Ephesians 1:4), meaning they were saved not only from the disruption but before it; and the so-called
+(Ephesians 1:4), meaning they were saved not only from the disruption but before it; and the so-called salvation

-salvation experiences are simply eyes of the heart-opening confirmations of something that has already been
+experiences are simply eyes of the heart-opening confirmations of something that has already been accomplished

-accomplished by the Savior from the very beginning.
-But there is more; for God's plan from the very beginning has
+by the Savior from the very beginning.
+But there is more; for God's plan from the very beginning has been and

-been and continues to be to save all mankind, for this is what man's Savior does.
+continues to be to save all mankind, for this is what man's Savior does.
 In Christ all shall be made alive!
+It's all in

-It's all in the timing, God's timing.
-For some, confirmation comes at a young age; for others, it comes later in life,
+the timing—God's timing.
+For some, confirmation comes at a young age; for others, it comes later in life, during

-during our present age; and, for most, it will come by God's fire in the ages to come.
-Let him who boasts, boast in
+our present age—and, for most, it will come by God's fire in the ages to come.
+Let him who boasts, boast in the

 So, if you know you are saved, then your testimony is that you were saved before the disruption (or, foundation)